-The flow equilibrium method needs a measurement period with enough data in at least two wind speed bins.
-Because for each of these wind speed bins a linear regression model needs to be build and the 95% confidence interval should not overlap the regression line of the next bin.
+The flow equilibrium method needs a measurement period with enough data in at least two wind speed bins to ensure that for each of these wind speed bins a linear regression model can be built and the 95 % confidence interval does not overlap the regression line of the next bin.
 The intersection between the models indicates the vane measurement $\mu = \varphi$ when the flow is parallel to the rotor axis at the location of the anemometers.
-In the demonstration case (Fig. 15) three days with averages of 1 minute periods is sufficient leading to a data count per wind speed bin from 171 to 625 measurements.
+In the demonstration case (Fig. 15) 3 days with averages of 1 min periods is sufficient, leading to a data count per wind speed bin of 171-625 measurements.
 With more than two wind speed bins we obtain further intersections.
 They can be used to provide a confidence interval.
 In our example with four wind speed bins we obtain six intersections (Eq.
 12).
-We are using the median for the final result to reduce the influence of outliers.
+We use the median for the final result to reduce the influence of outliers.